lostVeins27/user-authentication-system-python-customtkinter-gui/README.md

-# user-authentication-system-python-customtkinter-gui
+# user-management-system-python-customtkinter-gui
-A Python based user authentication system that provides users to interact with dashboard(under development) and enabling them to register(signup) after login in their credentials
+A Python based user management system that provides users to interact with dashboard(under development) and enabling them to register(signup) after login in their credentials.